 Since Portugal is part of the European Union, Portugal immigration depends on your nationality, the purpose of your stay, and length of time in Portugal.

-Naturally, holders of a European passport or EEA/Swiss nationals can easily enter Portugal by showing their identity cards.
-While EU citizens can freely move to Portugal if they intend to stay longer than three months they must request a registration certificate.
-EU citizens can also obtain a permanent residence certificate after five years of living in Portugal.
+Naturally, the visa holder of a European passport or EEA/Swiss nationals can easily enter Portugal by showing their identity cards.
+While European citizens can freely move to Portugal if they intend to stay longer than three months they must request a registration certificate.
+European citizens can also obtain a permanent residence certificate after five years of living in Portugal.

 All other foreign nationals classified as ‘non-EU’ will need some form of a visa (unless their country has a special agreement with Portugal).
 Portuguese visas are processed by the Portuguese embassy or consulate in your country of residence, while the Portuguese Immigration Office called SEF is responsible for issuing Portuguese resident permits.

 The United States, Canada, Australia, and New Zealand all have international agreements with Portugal, meaning, nationals can enter and stay in Portugal for 90 days within a six-month period, without needing a visa.

 For non-EU/EFTA nationals who want to stay longer than three months, they must apply for a long-term visa or Portuguese residency visa before arriving.
 This gives them an extra opportunity to apply for a Portuguese residence permit after arrival.